-In their study (“The Causes and Consequences of Response Rates in Surveys by the News Media and Government Contractor Survey Research Firms,” in Advances in Telephone Survey Methodology, Chapter 23, Wiley 2007), Holbrook, Krosnick and Pfent concluded, “lower response rates seem not to substantially decrease demographic representativeness within the range we examined.
+Among many other sources, in "The Causes and Consequences of Response Rates in Surveys by the News Media and Government Contractor Survey Research Firms,” in Advances in Telephone Survey Methodology, Chapter 23, Wiley 2007), Holbrook, Krosnick and Pfent reported that “lower response rates seem not to substantially decrease demographic representativeness within the range we examined.
 This evidence challenges the assumptions that response rates are a key indicator of survey quality.”

 Pre-election polling presents particular challenges.
 As Election Day approaches these polls are most relevant and accurate if conducted among voters.
 Yet actual voters are an unknown population – one that exists only on (or, with absentees, shortly before) Election Day.
 Pre-election polls make their best estimate of this population.

 The use of political party identification in likely voter models is a subject of debate among opinion researchers.
 It’s used commonly by campaign pollsters, less so among academic researchers.
-After extensive evaluation ABC News has employed party ID as a factor in some likely voter models for our general election tracking polls, chiefly to adjust for trendless night-to-night variability in political partisanship.
+After extensive evaluation we have employed party ID as a factor in some likely voter models for our general election tracking polls, chiefly to adjust for trendless night-to-night variability in political partisanship.
 (A tracking poll is a series of consecutive, one-night standalone polls reported in a multi-night rolling average.)

 ABC News has presented detailed evaluations of our tracking polls at polling conferences and in published work (Langer and Merkle 2001; Merkle, Langer and Lambert 2005; also in Public Opinion Polling in a Globalized World, Springer 2008; Langer et al. 2009).